|Things have been a little disorganized around here.|

 It was then that disaster struck.
 On the evening of July 5, as I was trying to move from the bed to my wheelchair, I slipped and fell and suffered a "tibial plateau fracture," a break in a small bone in my left knee.
 The injury didn't require a cast or surgery, thank goodness, but it did require wrapping the knee up thoroughly in an Ace bandage and taking time to heal.
 It's still healing, as a matter of fact.
 Ironically, the day after the celebration of America's independence, I was reminded how dependent I am on other people.
 I had to spend the first three or four days after the accident in bed, and for several weeks after that I couldn't get into or out of bed without help .

 With the help of a couple of dedicated physical therapists from the home nursing service that I work with, however, I was able to master a new way of getting in and out of bed using a hospital bed and an overhead trapeze bar.
 When getting into bed, I park the wheelchair by the bed, place a special homemade pillow (nicknamed Floyd) into the gap between the wheelchair and the bed, grab the trapeze bar, and slide and flop over into the bed, using the guard rail on the far side of the bed to finish pulling myself over.
 The reverse process of getting out of bed is similar.Using the hospital bed, I can raise myself to almost a sitting position, grab the trapeze bar, and slide over into the wheelchair, again using Floyd to bridge the gap between the chair and the bed.
-When I get out of bed, Floyd is already in position because he's right where I left him the night before.
+When I get out of bed in the morning, Floyd is already in position because he's right where I left him the night before.
 I owe my personal care attendant a very special thanks for creating Floyd.
 This is "the new normal" for me, and it looks like it will be for the foreseeable future.